Introduction

 Family of methodologies

-Crystal is a family of Agile methodologies, including:
+Crystal is a family of Agile methodologies, each named after a precious gemstone.
+Popular variants include:

 - Crystal Clear